 We ask that you review the newly implemented Travel Policy adopted by the Board to assure fairness, transparency and continuity with our Travel program.
 You will also find a FAQ that attempts to answer the most common questions regarding these guidelines.
 We hope you will also take a moment to review the Player Development Initiatives to learn more about the development philosophy and playing standards set forth by US Soccer for the 7v7 and 9v9 playing formats used in this program.

 Travel seasons consist of a combined eight games played in the fall and another eight games played in the spring.
 Fall games are scheduled from September to November with a break for Columbus Day.
 Spring games are scheduled from April to June with a break for Memorial Day.
 The start and end of each season is set by ECYSA.

-Spring 2018: Season starts April 7th and the last day of the regular season is June 2nd.
+Fall 2018: Season starts September 8th and the last day of the regular season is November 3rd.

 Travel teams are formed by gender and dual grade as set by ECYSA.